Quickbase allows you to create custom reports in a variety of formats for your application. Common reporting needs

 Common project management reporting needs include:

 You can run reports to show you the tasks assigned to each person on your project team.
 You can accomplish this in a variety of ways.
-For example, your Project application contains a master Tasks table and a related details Resources table.
+For example, your Project application contains a parent Tasks table and a related child Resources table.
 Each Task record contains an "Assigned to" field that specifies which Resource is assigned to the task.
 You could create the following kinds of reports on the Tasks table:

 A summary report in which you set the Summarize dropdown to "# of Tasks" and Group by to "Assigned to".
 The resulting report contains the number of tasks assigned to each resource, and you can click the resource's name to see a list of his or her task.

 A table report which you sort by the "Assigned to" field.
 The resulting report contains a list of tasks sorted alphabetically by resource name.